oxc-project/oxc-project.github.io/src/docs/guide/usage/linter/rules/unicorn/prefer-spread.md

 ### What it does

-Enforces the use of [the spread operator (`...`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) over outdated patterns.
+Enforces the use of [the spread syntax (`...`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) over outdated patterns.

 ### Why is this bad?

-Using the spread operator is more concise and readable.
+Using the spread syntax is more concise and readable.

 ### Example